Mohini Hameed: Early life

 Mohini (born Mohini Das) was born in 1922 in Batala of British India.

 Career

 Mohini joined All-India Radio Lahore in 1939 at the age of 17.
 Soon Mohini became a major female Urdu-language voice.
 She voiced almost every major radio play, or special announcement during her time at All-India Radio Lahore.
 When Pakistan gained freedom from the British, Mohini opted for Pakistan as her home.
 Mohini Hameed worked at Radio Pakistan for 35 years.

 Personal life and death

-In 1954, Mohini Das married and became Mohini Hameed.
+In 1954, Mohini Das married A. Hameed and became Mohini Hameed.
 Mohini Hameed died on 16 May 2009 in Seattle, Washington.

 Awards and recognition

 Mohini Hameed was awarded numerous national awards, including: